ccceye/A-Life/How Internet Infrastructure Works.md

 ## The Function of an Internet Router

-All of these networks rely on NAPs, backbones and routers to talk to each other.
+All of these networks rely on NAPs, backbones and **routers** to talk to each other.
 What is incredible about this process is that a message can leave one computer and travel halfway across the world through several different networks and arrive at another computer in a fraction of a second!

 ![ScreenShot11.png](./ScreenShot11.png)

 The routers determine where to send information from one computer to another.
 Routers are specialized computers that send your messages and those of every other Internet user speeding to their destinations along thousands of pathways.
 A router has two separate, but related, jobs:

+- It ensures that information doesn't go where it's not needed.
+This is crucial for keeping large volumes of data from clogging the connections of "innocent bystanders."

+- It makes sure that information does make it to the intended destination.

+In performing these two jobs, a router is extremely useful in dealing with two separate computer networks.
+It joins the two networks, passing information from one to the other.
+It also protects the networks from one another, preventing the traffic on one from unnecessarily spilling over to the other.
+Regardless of how many networks are attached, the basic operation and function of the router remains the same.
+Since the Internet is one huge network made up of tens of thousands of smaller networks, its use of routers is an absolute necessity.
+For more information, read [How Routers Work](https://computer.howstuffworks.com/router.htm).